 Christine Koh, Founder & Editor

 Christine Koh is a music and brain scientist turned multimedia creative.
 She spent a decade in academia – during which time she was awarded prestigious fellowships from the National Institutes of Health to fund her Ph.D. research at Queen’s University and joint-appointment postdoctoral fellowship at Massachusetts General Hospital/Harvard Medical School/Massachusetts Institutes of Technology.
 She was about to become a professor when she decided to hang up her academic spurs in favor of more flexible and independent ventures.
-Christine is the founder and editor of Boston Mamas, a stylish resource portal for families in Boston and beyond, and created the graphic design firm Posh Peacock.
-Christine also is digital strategist at Women Online/The Mission List and a freelance writer and editor.
+Christine is the founder and editor of Boston Mamas, former founder of the graphic design firm Posh Peacock, and is the creative director at Women Online.
 Her first book -- Minimalist Parenting: Enjoy Modern Family Life More By Doing Less -- with Asha Dornfest of Parent Hacks was published March 2013.
 Christine also co-hosts the Edit Your Life podcast with Asha Dornfest.
 In the haze of her devastation following the 2016 presidential election, Christine and her husband Jonathan launched Brave New World Designs, where they create and sell stylish, advocacy-oriented items and donate 20% of the profits to charity.

 Christine is a regular on the speaking circuit (e.g., BlogHer, Mom 2.0, BlissDom, Alt Summit, Massachusetts Conference for Women) and has been featured in Boston Magazine, The Boston Globe, Woman’s Day, Parents Magazine, National Public Radio, ABC News, Metro Boston, FOX 25 Boston, and other fine media outlets; she has been named to Babble.com’s Top 50 Mom Bloggers, Top 50 Twitter Moms, and Top 30 Parenting Listserv lists.
 Her design work has been featured in Cookie, Brides, Pregnancy & Newborn, Daily Candy, and more.
 She has been nominated for industry Iris Awards in the categories of: Best Podcast, Best Vlogger, Game Changer, Philanthropic Work, and Sponsored Content.
 She lives in the Boston area with her husband Jonathan and daughters Laurel and Violet.
 She tweets about it all at @bostonmamas.